 - Safety 99.8% of children were safe in foster care placements.
-This is an increase from their previous Safety measure.
-Safety below 100% represents an area for improvement. - Placement Stability in Foster Care 1.17 foster care placements per child in FY22 Q1 shows an increase from the FY21 Q1 measure of 1.13.
-This metric is cumulative and requires a comparison of like quarters.

-- Least Restrictive Placement Setting 82.1% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY22 Q1 shows a slight decrease below baseline. - Foster Care Placement within 50 miles 71.0% of children were placed within 50 miles of their removal address on the last day of the quarter.
-This is a slight decrease from FY21 and the baseline years. - Sibling Groups Placed Together in Foster Care 62.3% of sibling groups were placed together on the last day of the quarter.
-OCOK performance on this metric has declined since FY20 and is below baseline. - Kinship Placement 26.1% of children removed in the prior quarter (FY21 Q4) and placed with relatives/kin on the 60th day after removal is nearly a 5% increase in performance since FY20.
+Safety below 100% represents an area for improvement. - Placement Stability in Foster Care 1.46 foster care placements per child in FY22 Q3 shows an increase from the FY21 Q3 measure of 1.37vii.
+This metric is cumulative and requires a comparison of like quarters. - Least Restrictive Placement Setting 82.1% of placement days spent in a family setting (defined in Stage II as a family foster home, kinship home, adoptive placement, or return to parents) as of FY22 Q3 shows a decrease below baseline. - Foster Care Placement within 50 miles 73.1% of children were placed within 50 miles of their removal address on the last day of the quarter.
+This is an increase from FY21 and slightly above the baseline years. - Sibling Groups Placed Together in Foster Care 57.3% of sibling groups were placed together on the last day of the quarter.
+OCOK performance on this metric has continued to decline since FY20 and is below baseline. - Kinship Placement 36.8% of children removed in the prior quarter (FY22 Q2) and placed with relatives/kin on the 60th day after removal is nearly an 11% increase in performance since FY21.
 Catchment area Metroplex West has historically placed fewer children in kinship placements than other areas of the state.
-This measure is delayed by one quarter. - Preparation for Adult Living 87.0% of youth turning 18 (includes youth in foster care, kinship care, and other settings in Stage II) completing PAL shows a slight decrease from the previous year but remains above baseline. - Turnover Turnover as a performance measure relates to the overall tenure & experience of the workforce and ability of the agency to maintain low caseloads.
-There were 22 separations from OCOK in FY22Q1, resulting in an annualized turnover rate of 44% YTD.
-Annualized turnover shows the estimation of the overall turnover for the year assuming the quarterly trend were to continue.
+This measure is delayed by one quarter. - Preparation for Adult Living 92.1% of youth turning 18 (includes youth in foster care, kinship care, and other settings in Stage II) completing PAL shows a slight increase from the previous year and well above baseline.